Registries

 specs/kernel/registries.json

-First-party extension keys and attestation types are registered by submitting a pull request to the PEAC Protocol repository.
+First-party extension groups and receipt types are registered by submitting a pull request to the PEAC Protocol repository.
 Advisory registries are informational and can be extended without breaking changes.
 Third-party extension keys do not require registration.